 Founder, Madeleine, is still very much involved and the figure head of Mustang Monument.
 She likes to host guests and attend cocktails and dinners in the evenings, which is a great opportunity for guests to chat to her and find out more about her real passion for the project, the beautiful ranch and the amazing Mustangs.

-Experience genuine Western spirit, rustic cozy comforts, blissful serenity and endless adventure.
+Experience genuine Western spirit, rustic cosy comforts, blissful serenity and endless adventure.

 There is a choice of 10 one-of-a-kind tipis, or 10 super chic cottages for guests at Mustang Monument.